Czechrs/html-only-resume/README.md

-# html-only-portfolio
+# html-only-multipage-resume
-Project to create a portfolio using only html
+Project to create a multipage resume using only html